WEC-Sim/WEC-Sim/docs/theory/theory.rst

 where :math:`\rho` is the fluid density, :math:`g` is gravitational acceleration, :math:`A` is the wave amplitude, and :math:`c_{g}` is wave group velocity.
 The group velocity is the speed of propagation of a packet of waves which is always slower than the wave phase velocity.
-For a more detailed derivation on the group velocity the reader is referred `here <http://web.mit.edu/2.016/www/handouts/2005Reading7.pdf>`_ .
-The group velocity of a two-dimensional progressive wave is given by the following expresion:
+For a more detailed derivation on the group velocity the reader is referred `here <http://web.mit.edu/2.016/www/handouts/2005Reading7.pdf>`__.
+The group velocity of a two-dimensional progressive wave is given by the following expression:

 .. math::